Pyrenae: History

 Pyrenae, Revista de Prehistòria i Antiguitat de la Mediterrània Occidental / Journal of Western Mediterranean Prehistory and Antiquity, aims to continue to strive for research excellence, in the same way as its founders did in the mid-20th century, while adapting to the times and the means that science and society place at its disposal.

 The journal celebrated its 50th year in 2015, with 46 numbers published to date and a special issue Pyrenae.
-Número Especial 50è Anniversari 1965-2015,which reflects the state of the research of all the groups of the University of Barcelona dedicated to Prehistory, Ancient History and Archaeology.
+Número Especial 50è Anniversari 1965-2015, which reflects the state of the research of all the groups of the University of Barcelona dedicated to Prehistory, Ancient History and Archaeology.

 Exchange History

 Since its foundation in 1965, Pyrenae has sought to develop a policy aimed at prioritizing the exchange of publications with scholarly institutions around the world.
 The objective was to build up the holdings of the new library of the Institute of Archaeology and Prehistory of the University of Barcelona, which were later to pass to the Department of Prehistory, Ancient History and Archaeology; the transfer of the Faculty of Geography and History to its present premises in the Raval district, in the heart of the historic core of Barcelona, in 2006, led to the Archaeology Library being integrated within the Biblioteca de la Facultat de Geografia i Història (Library of the Faculty of Geography and History).

 The main goal of the publication and of the many exchange agreements was to be able to gain access to newly published works from around the world in the fields of Prehistory, Ancient History and Archaeology as soon as possible; at the same time, Pyrenae was seen as the most suitable vehicle for making the scholarly studies of the researchers at the Institute of Archaeology and Prehistory, and by extension of the graduates and doctors produced by the University of Barcelona more widely known.
 The exchange of publications was thus one of the key features of the birth of Pyrenae.

-Over the course of time, and thanks to Pyrenae, the Library’s holdings grew exponentially.
-Unfortunately, the interruption in publication of the journal in 1985, which did not reappear until 1993, was detrimental for the system of exchanges, which had achieved a considerable level of stability.
+Over the course of time, and thanks to Pyrenae, the library’s holdings grew exponentially.
+The interruption in publication of the journal in 1985, which did not reappear until 1993, was detrimental for the system of exchanges, which had achieved a considerable level of stability.
 The new phase of Pyrenae that was inaugurated with number 24 in 1993 made it possible to re-establish both national and international exchanges, a policy which has been maintained since that date.
 This task received the constant attention of Maria del Vilar Vilà i Bota until her retirement in 2008; since then it has been assumed by Pilar García Argüelles.

 This policy of publication exchange continues to be of fundamental importance for Pyrenae.